 - Grade Point Average of 3.5 or higher on 4.0 scale

-High school seniors also must submit (d) copies of their SAT and/or ACT score reports, and (e) three letters of support – on the school's letterhead – preferably from their teachers in English, mathematics and any science.
+High school seniors are encouraged to submit (d) three letters of support – on the school's letterhead – preferably from their teachers in English, mathematics and any science.
+Transfer and new continuing students are encouraged to submit one (1) letter of support – from a college professor in their major.

 Special Note on Financial Assistance